monicahq/monica/readme.md

 default.
 Additional environment variables, such as details of the mail server, can be added after setup through the Heroku interface.

+Monica doesn't require a lot of power - it means it will run on the free plan provided by Heroku.

+There is one issue with it though at the moment: you won't be able to upload photos to your contacts, as Heroku doesn't support storage.
+We'll need to fix this in the future.

 ### Importing vCards (CLI only)

 **Note**: this is only possible if you install Monica on your server or locally.